China Railway NYJ1: China Railway Nanchang Group

 The first NYJ1 DMU passed the Ministry of Railways' technical design review on April 12, 1998, and trial production was completed in December 1998.
 In February 1999, it was allocated to the China Railway Nanchang Group and began operation between Nanchang and Jingdezhen on February 14, named "Jiujiang".
 The second NYJ1 DMU began operation between Nanchang and Yushan in March 1999.
 The two trainsets were numbered NYJ1-4001 and NYJ1-4002.
-Due to the NYJ1 DMU's relatively more reliable performance compared to Tangshan's NZJ DMU in actual operation, the NYJ1 DMU gained favor with other railway bureaus, though its overall reliability was still considered insufficient.
+Due to the NYJ1 DMU's relatively more reliable performance compared to Tangshan's NZJ DMU in actual operation, the NYJ1 DMU gained favour with other railway bureaus, though its overall reliability was still considered insufficient.

 In August 2012, the Nanchang Railway Group published a tender announcement on the China Railway Procurement Network for the sale of four power cars from two decommissioned NYJ1 diesel multiple units.

 Decommissioned "Jiujiang Hao" carriage parked at Jinxian railway station.